junruxiong/IncarnaMind/README.md

 #### 2.4.
 Others

+When you start a chat, the system will automatically generate a **IncarnaMind.log** file.
-If you want to eidt the logging, please edit in the **configparser.ini** file.
+If you want to edit the logging, please edit in the **configparser.ini** file.

 ```shell
 ***REMOVED***